2023 FIFA Women's World Cup Group D

 Group D of the 2023 FIFA Women's World Cup was one of eight groups that formed the opening round of the tournament with the matches played from 22 July to 1 August 2023.
 The group consisted of England, Haiti, Denmark and China.
 The top two teams, England and Denmark, advanced to the round of 16.

-China failed to qualify for the Women's World Cup knockout stage for the first time ever, while England avoided that fate by winning all three group fixtures for only the second time and scoring more group stage goals than ever before.
+China failed to qualify for the Women's World Cup knockout stage for the first time ever, appearing in all knockout stages until 2019.
+England avoided that fate by winning all three group fixtures for only the second time and scoring more group stage goals than ever before.
 Denmark qualified for the Women's World Cup knockout stage for the first time since 1995, a tournament where both they and England were eliminated in the quarter-finals.